 Lending to Other Financial Institutions

-We meet nearly three-quarters of the bank funding needs of other financial institutions.
+We meet two-thirds of the bank funding needs of other financial institutions.
 Lending to financial institutions supports the needs of community banks, insurance companies, and mortgage finance companies, which provide important services to businesses and households.